cockroachdb/docs/v21.2/architecture/replication-layer.md

 #### Leaseholder rebalancing

-Because CockroachDB serves reads from a range's leaseholder, it benefits your cluster's performance if the replica closest to the primary geographic source of traffic holds the lease.
+Because CockroachDB serves [strongly consistent (non-stale) reads](transaction-layer.html#reading) from a range's leaseholder, it benefits your cluster's performance if the replica closest to the primary geographic source of traffic holds the lease.
 However, as traffic to your cluster shifts throughout the course of the day, you might want to dynamically shift which nodes hold leases.

 {{site.data.alerts.callout_info}}